pyodide/pyodide/docs/usage/type-conversions.md

 // result is the array [1, 4, 9, 16], nothing needs to be destroyed.
 ```

 If you need to use a key word argument, use {any}`callKwargs <PyProxy.callKwargs>`.
-The last argument should be a Javascript object with the
+The last argument should be a JavaScript object with the
 key value arguments.

 ```pyodide